Julien HauchecorneFurniture Design

 The logotype derived from a combination of Julien’s initials and a series of triangles—the client’s favourite shape.
 To soften and personalise the look, we included Julien’s handwritten signature.
 We have completed the project by using a modern-looking Minion Pro font, designed by Robert Slimbach, which gives the identity a contemporary feel.

-We printed the luxurious business cards on two different Colorplan papers manufactured by GF Smith, which we duplexed to reach a solid 700 gsm thickness.
-The Ebony paper on the contact details side of the card was embossed with a subtle Coltskin pattern, and we used a foil blocking technique for the text and brand marks on each side of the card.
-Additionally, to create a subtle but noticeable gradient of colour between all edges, we applied four different colour metallic Foilco foils, ranging from gold to copper, onto each side of the card using a fore-edge printing process.
+The bespoke business cards for Julien Hauchecorne were printed on two different Colorplan papers manufactured by GF Smith, which were duplexed to reach a total weight of 700 gsm.
+The Ebony paper on the contact side was embossed with a subtle Coltskin pattern, and we used a foil blocking technique to print the text and brand marks on each side of the card.
+Additionally, to create a subtle effect around the card, we have decided to apply four different metallic foils, ranging form gold to copper shades.
+Each foil has been applied onto each side of the card using a fore-edge printing process.

 The client was very satisfied with the outcome of the branding and with his new business cards, for which he received compliments from his own clientele.